A wife approaches her husband about couples’ therapy, a fight ensues because the husband gets defensive about their relationship.

 Another misconception that many of our clients at our couple’s therapy have is that counseling is only for couples that are at the end of the straw and headed for a divorce.
 This can’t be further from the actual case, as couples therapy should be considered whenever the relationship has hit a snag or have plateaued.
 It shouldn’t only be considered as an option for relationships that are about to end.

-Just because a relationship is edging towards the end, that does not mean that you cannot benefit from a session of couple’s therapy in our Houston center.
+Just because a relationship is edging towards the end, that does not mean that you cannot benefit from a session of couple’s therapy.
 When a marriage or relationship is ending, both parties in the relationship may be contentious about the breakup and may have harbored anger and other negative emotions.
 A therapist can help the couple focus on what matters the most and move forward healthily, whether they choose to stay together or not.

 4. Finally, Someone Will Fix My Partner